 It was concluded that there is sufficient information to accept the hypothesis that chronic/episodic oil spills will cause mortality of birds under some circumstances.
 The combinations of circumstances which may lead to bird mortality (i.e., volume of spill, oil type, time of year, type of habitat contaminated, slick thickness and movement, and the behaviour of contaminated birds) are not clear, but are expected to be highly variable.
 It is difficult to assess the significance of oil-induced mortality on seabird population levels.
-The early concern that the extensive seabird population of the North levels.
-The early concluded that a monitoring program could be justified (Clark 1984).
+The early concern that the extensive seabird population of the North Sea area would decline after hydrocarbon development has been substantiated (Clark 1984).
 It was concluded that a monitoring program could be justified on the basis of the documented vulnerability of some species to relatively small spills, and the important bird habitats that occur along many portions of the Beaufort Sea coastline.